 Returning to normal life in the midst of a continuing pandemic

-Over the last 6 months, many people have spent a lot more time indoors than normal, especially those who have been shielding because of a health condition(s).
-Whilst many have begun an attempt at ‘normal’ life, it may feel strange and take a while to get used to things that used to be second nature, such as going to work, seeing friends and family and going to the shops.
-Many friends and family members have stayed apart during periods of lockdown or shielding; meeting them in person is a great way to boost your wellbeing.
+Over the last year, many people have spent a lot more time indoors than normal, especially those who have been shielding because of a health condition(s).
+Whilst most have begun a return to some sense of normality, it is still important to exercise caution.
+Many friends and family members have stayed apart during periods of lock-down or shielding; meeting them in person is a great way to boost your well-being.
 Some simple steps to keep the infection risk as low as possible:

 - Meet outdoors in open spaces rather than in crowded areas indoors; it is less likely that the virus will be passed on in open spaces

 - Limit the number of people you meet (particularly if they are from outside of Gibraltar or have not been vaccinated)